Lee Zii Jia: 2019

-2020: Break Into Top 10 World Ranking
+2020: Entering the Top 10 world rankings

-Lee opened the season by participating in Southeast Asian tours in Malaysia, Indonesia, and Thailand Masters, with his best result being a semi-finalist in Malaysia, wherein he lost to the world number 1 Kento Momota in straight games.
-In February, he alongside Malaysia men's team, won the silver medal at the Asia Team Championships, during which time he was the national team captain He won 4 out of 5 matches in the Asia Team Championships, losing in the final match against Anthony Sinisuka Ginting.
+Lee opened the season by participating in Southeast Asian tours in Malaysia, Indonesia, and Thailand Masters, with his best result being a semi-finalist in Malaysia, where he lost to Kento Momota in straight games.
+In February, he was part of the Malaysia men's team, who won the silver medal at the Asia Team Championships, which he was the national team captain.
+He won 4 out of 5 matches in the Asia Team Championships, losing the final to Anthony Sinisuka Ginting.

 Later in March, due to the outbreak of COVID-19 in Europe, the German Open was cancelled.
-Lee's next tournament was the All England Open, which was also be his debut at the tournament because his ranking was previously too low to qualify.
+Lee's next tournament was the All England Open, which was also his debut at the tournament because his ranking was previously too low to qualify.
 He won against Jonatan Christie, who had won in four previous matches.
 He continued this win streak against Lu Guangzu and the then-Olympic champion Chen Long.
 In the semi-finals, he lost to Viktor Axelsen.
 The match lasted for 73 minutes.
-Further, Lee's performance at the All England Open raised his world ranking to no. 10 on 17 March 2020.
+Further, Lee's performance at the All England Open raised his world ranking to No. 10 on 17 March 2020.

-2021: All England Open title
+2021: All England Open title, Olympic debut

 In March, Lee won his first Super 1000 tournament at the All England Open, defeating the defending champion Viktor Axelsen by a score of 30–29, 20–22, 21–9.
-In July 2021, in the 2020 Tokyo Summer Olympics, Lee took part in the men's singles and won against Artem Pochtarov with a score of 21–5 and 21–11.
+In July, in the 2020 Tokyo Summer Olympics, Lee took part in the men's singles and won against Artem Pochtarov with a score of 21–5 and 21–11.
 In the subsequent match against Brice Leverdez, he won with a score of 21–17 and 21–5.
 Lee was eliminated in the round of 16, where he was defeated by Chen Long with a score of 21–8, 19–21, and 5–21.

-On 7 November 2021, Lee reached the final of Hylo Open, however Lee had to retire due to the injuries he sustained while playing against Singapore's Loh Kean Yew with a score of 21–19, 13–21, 12–17.
+In November, Lee reached the final of Hylo Open, however Lee had to retire due to the injuries he sustained while playing against Singapore's Loh Kean Yew with a score of 21–19, 13–21, 12–17.
+Lee ended the year at the 2021 World Championships in Huelva, where he retired from his quarterfinal match against eventual bronze medalist, Anders Antonsen.